-To overcome the above challenges, we propose ManVatar, a fast 3D head avatar reconstruction method using Motion-Aware Neural Voxels.
+To overcome the above challenges, we propose AvatarMAV, a fast 3D head avatar reconstruction method using Motion-Aware Neural Voxels.
 Our approach can achieve 5-minute 3D head avatar reconstruction which means the training can be completed immediately just after collecting the training data.
-The key idea consists of two points: First, inspired by previous dynamic NeRF reconstruction approaches, we for the first time decouple the complex expression-related motion from the canonical appearance in NeRF-based head avatar reconstruction.
-We further adopt an efficient voxel-based representation, instead of deep MLPs, for both the appearance and the motion field.
+The key idea consists of two points: First, inspired by previous dynamic NeRF reconstruction approaches\cite{athar2021flame, park2021nerfies, park2021hypernerf}, we decouple the complex expression-related motion from the canonical appearance in NeRF-based head avatar reconstruction.
+Second, We propose an efficient voxel-based representation instead of deep MLPs, for both the appearance and the motion field.
 Note that NeRFBlendshape~\cite{gao2022reconstructing} only introduces the voxel-based representation but does not decouple the motion and appearance.
-Second, we utilize the prior information provided by 3DMM expression bases to model the expression-related motion, so that we can reconstruct detailed motion using only a tiny MLP and voxel grids.
-Specifically, we use an expression-conditioned neural voxel grid to describe the motion field, and further decompose this neural voxel grid as a linearly weighted concatenation of multiple neural voxel grids bases.
-The number of the voxel grids bases is the same as the dimension of 3DMM expression bases and the weights of the concatenation is exactly the 3DMM expression coefficients.
+We utilize the prior information provided by 3DMM expression basis to model the expression-related motion using only voxel grids and a tiny MLP.
+Specifically, we use an expression-conditioned neural voxel grid to describe the motion field, and further decompose this neural voxel grid as a linearly weighted concatenation of multiple neural voxel grids basis.
+The number of the voxel grids basis is the same as the dimension of 3DMM expression basis and the weights of the concatenation is exactly the 3DMM expression coefficients.
 We define this representation as motion-aware neural voxels.
-For the canonical appearance, we simply use a single neural voxel grid to represent the static appearance of the avatar.
+For the canonical appearance, we simply use a single neural voxel grid.
 Overall, our method can reconstruct a photo-realistic 3D head avatar in 5 minutes implemented by pure Pytorch code.
 Both quantitative and qualitative experiments demonstrate the superiority of our method in training speed while preserving a comparable rendering result.
-To conclude, in this paper, we present: \begin{itemize} \item The first NeRF-based head avatar reconstruction method that decouples complex expression-conditioned motion from static appearance. \item Motion-Aware Neural Voxels representation for modeling expression-related motion. \item 5 minutes 3D head avatar reconstruction using a monocular portrait video.